 Pain management therapy can include oral medications, injection, I.V. or laser therapy.
 Our veterinarians can discuss a pain treatment protocol to help improve your pet’s quality of life.

 You are the best advocate for your pet.
 Your pet can’t communicate to you in words if they are in pain.
-They may provide other clues, however; while some discomfort will be obvious, such as limping, wobbling or whimpering, you may have to trust your instincts regarding changes in your pet’s mood or behavior.
-Your normally affectionate pet may seem withdrawn, not want to be held or engage in activities they usually enjoy or interact with other animals.
+They may provide other clues, however; while some discomfort will be obvious such as limping, vocalizing, panting, & restlessness.
+Your normally affectionate pet may not want to be held or engage in activities he usually enjoys.
 If you suspect your pet may be in pain, call one of our staff members today at (601) 829-9949 to schedule your pet's appointment.
 We know that recognizing and alleviating pain in animals is the essence of good patient care.